VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

   * The self chosen project

-    My group partner and I choose to make a [Euclidian Rhythm](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf) drum machine, that actually hit physical toy drums with some solenoids.
+    My group partner and I choose to make a [Euclidean Rhythm](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf) drum machine, that actually hit physical toy drums with some solenoids.

     <iframe width="100%" height="500" src="https://www.youtube.com/embed/TBjfojgqGho" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   Alright, so, why complain about this class?
 Well, for one, neither of the TA's knew their heads from their asses.
 One of them insisted the Arduino Uno (AtMega 328P) was a perfectly fine, modern μC.
-(It's not.) and the other had *never even used a micro controller*.
+(It's not.) and the other had *never even used a microcontroller*.
 I ended up gifting her an arduino nano and a few parts from my stash so she could learn (that TA had no influence on my grade).
 I'm not saying either was dumb, or saying anything bad about them directly, but they sure as hell should not have been the TAs for this class.
 (There was no professor)

   Also, when all classes were force to go online this lab lost a lot of its value.
 I was fortunate enough to have an Oscilloscope, multiple lab PSUs, logic analyzer, etc. all on hand, but many other students got a much worse education for it.

 * Digital Logic Desgin

-  This class was fine, not steller, but like, I actually learned a bit and the content practical.
+  This class was fine, not stellar, but like, I actually learned a bit and the content practical.
 The prof had come from industry and actually knew how to teach practically.
 So... all good?
 No. About 2/3 of the way though the semester COVID hit and my university went online.
 The prof had no idea what he was doing and the online lectures were sparse, poor quality (like, outright useless), and the wasn't a single thing that changed my grade after the transition.
 I definitely didn't get what I paid for.

 * Digital Logic Design Lab